 Start by Toasting the Pecans

 Pecans are a favorite ingredient choice in baking.
-They pair with so many comforting flavors and you can find them in popular recipes like pecan pie, cranberry pecan cake, and sweet potato casserole.
+They pair with so many comforting flavors and you can find them in popular recipes like pecan pie, cranberry Christmas cake, and sweet potato casserole.
 But have you ever toasted them before using in a cookie recipe?

 Popping pecans in the oven for a brief 8–10 minutes elevates their flavor, and is a welcome step in my snowball cookies recipe.
 All you do is scatter them on a baking sheet and bake them until you smell that toasty goodness.
 It’s that easy.

 After they’ve cooled enough to handle, give the toasted nuts a fine chop, or pulse a few times in a food processor.
 You want them chopped pretty fine, as if you were making pecan shortbread, so the dough is easy to cut with cookie cutters.